 My last glimpse of the mountain as we exited the site.

-What an incredible trekking experience and awesome finale!
+All in all- a Salkantay trek is an incredible trekking experience and Machu Picchu the most awesome finale!
 I will do a summary post on all 5 days of our trek soon but for now, I hope the Salkantay Trek has earned it’s spot on every reader’s bucket list.

 Machu Picchu Day Costs: